AgentRev/LC-ShootableMouthDogs/README.md

 # ShootableMouthDogs

-Fixes bug that prevented eyeless mouthdogs from being killed with the shotgun in Lethal Company.
-Client-side, no host requirement.
+Fixes bug that prevented eyeless mouthdogs from being killable with shotguns in Lethal Company.
+Client-side, works in public lobbies.
 Vanilla damage unchanged.